pagkly/Zed/Investopedia4/What Is a Leadership Grid.md

 The Middle of the Road leadership approach offers a balance of speaking to the team’s needs as well as the organization’s production needs, but neither aspect is adequately fulfilled in the process.
 This may lead to average and below average results in team performance and satisfaction.

 Someone with a Country Club leadership style sees the team’s needs first and foremost over everything else.
-The assumption by the leader is that happiness within the team will naturally lead to improved productivity; however, there is no guarantee.
+The assumption by the leader is that happiness within the team [[Will|will]] naturally lead to improved [[Productivity|productivity]]; however, there is no guarantee.

 The Team approach is considered to be the most effective form of leadership, according to the Leadership Grid's creators.
-The leader shows a commitment to staff empowerment as well as toward increasing productivity.
-By encouraging the workers to operate as a team, the belief is they will be motivated to accomplish more.
+The leader shows a commitment to staff empowerment as well as toward increasing [[Productivity|productivity]].
+By encouraging the workers to operate as a team, the belief is they [[Will|will]] be motivated to accomplish more.